 When you complete and submit the Provo College application, it’s received and processed immediately.

-- Possess a high school diploma or recognized equivalency certificate (e.g. GED).
+Possess a high school diploma or recognized equivalency certificate (e.g. GED).
 Proof of graduation must be received within 30 days of attendance.

-- Meet the requirements as outlined in the Distance Education section of the catalog.
+Meet the requirements as outlined in the Distance Education section of the catalog.

 The following programs have additional requirements for consideration for admission:

-Bachelor of Science in Nursing (BSN) Program
+Bachelor of Science in Nursing (BSN) Program Requirements

 Students must have graduated from an accredited Registered Nursing Program, with a GPA of 2.0 or higher, and hold or acquire an unencumbered nursing license in the state in which they will practice during practicum before beginning Nursing Core Courses.

-Associate of Science in Physical Therapist Assistant Program
+Physical Therapist Assistant (PTA) Program Requirements

-- Meet one of the following criteria:
+Meet one of the following criteria:

-- Submission of TEAS exam scores: students must have a minimum overall TEAS score of 59% and a minimum Reading TEAS score of 69.8% in order to be eligible to apply.
+Submission of TEAS exam scores: students must have a minimum overall TEAS score of 59% and a minimum Reading TEAS score of 69.8% in order to be eligible to apply.
 The exam may be taken twice per application period.

-- Submission of ACT Scores: students must have a minimum overall composite score of 19, a minimum reading score of 20 and a minimum science score of 19 in order to be eligible to apply.
+Submission of ACT Scores: students must have a minimum overall composite score of 19, a minimum reading score of 20 and a minimum science score of 19 in order to be eligible to apply.

-- Negative chemical/drug screening.
+Negative chemical/drug screening.